 Rhine is a blue-collar town, with 50.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rhine is a town of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in Rhine who work in office and administrative support (39.05%), farm management occupations (3.69%), and maintenance occupations (2.64%).

-Rhine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rhine does not have a public transit system used by locals to get to and from work.

 Rhine ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 2.78% of people over 25 have a college degree.